 Halloween is an exciting time in elementary school.
 There is always so much vocabulary that could be explored around it: colors, shapes, likes, costumes and so on.
 You don’t have to go anywhere else to find great songs for your class.
 Below I am sharing five of my favorite ones!

 It’s Halloween time, and many of our students get excited about it in school.
-I always see this time as an opportunity to bring new language to my classes.
-It’s a great time of year to teach or review colors, seasons, feelings and so on.
+I always see this time as an opportunity to bring a new language to my classes.
+It’s a great time of year to teach or review colors, seasons, feelings, and so on.
 Last year, I bought this holiday movie classic and watched it in my classes but didn’t really have the time to plan an activity to go along with it.
 This year I decided to create an activity set that students may use to talk in Spanish after watching the movie.

-This is Halloween game that your younger students will enjoy.
+This is a Halloween game that your younger students will enjoy.
 Putting the pumpkin together as a group is a lot of fun.
 You could either make sets for different groups or have one for the whole class.
 Call out a part of the pumpkin face and have your students find the right one and add it to the pumpkin.
 After completing the face, students can label the parts.

 I like laminating my sets so I can reuse them later.
-I use this on a cookie try or on a magnetic board.
+I use this on a cookie tray or on a magnetic board.
 You can create more parts with construction paper, maybe add crazy hair, hands or feet.